-AMPL presolve had a greater positive effect both iteration wise (+22.4%) and time wise (+10.2%) once Gurobi presolve was turned off.
-AMPL presolve also had less neutral impact once solver presolving was off, thus leading to a conclusion that during first benchmark some models were simplified to a very similar ones before actually solving them.
+AMPL presolve had a greater positive effect both iteration-wise (+22.4%) and timewise (+10.2%) once Gurobi presolve was turned off.
+AMPL presolve also had a less neutral impact once solver presolving was off, thus leading to a conclusion that during the first benchmark some models were simplified to very similar ones before actually solving them.

-As we can see from the benchmarks presolving done by AML has inconclusive effects on the actual problem solving both iterations and time wise.
-However, positive impact is always greater than the negative one and it especially becomes evident once solver does not have or use it's own problem presolving mechanisms.
-This allows us to conclude that presolving capabilities of AML is an important feature of a modern algebraic modeling language.
-We can also advice to choose AML having presolving capabilities in cases the solver used to solve the problem does not have it's own presolving mechanism.
+As we can see from the benchmarks presolving done by AML has inconclusive effects on the actual problem solving both iterations and time-wise.
+However, a positive impact is always greater than the negative one and it especially becomes evident once solver does not have or use it's own problem presolving mechanisms.
+This allows us to conclude that the presolving capabilities of AML is an important feature of a modern algebraic modeling language.
+We can also advise choosing AML having presolving capabilities in cases the solver used to solve the problem does not have its own presolving mechanism.

-5 Conclusions and future work
+5 Conclusions and Future Work

 From the research, we can conclude that AMPL allows to formulate an optimization problem in the shortest and potentially easiest way while also providing the best performance in model instance loading times.
 It also leverages the power of model presolving, which is helpful for the modelers in both problem definition and efficient solution finding processes.
 GAMS is a strong runner up providing a very similar to AMPL problem formulation capabilities though running behind in the model instance creation time.
 AIMMS can be considered as being on its own class of modeling languages as it has taken a purely graphical user interface based approach.
 Since we were not able to examine the performance characteristics of AIMMS due to lack of academic license, the performance aspect remains unclear.
-Open source alternative Pyomo is on par with commercial competitors in problem definition process, however Pyomo's performance of model instance creation is a bit behind once compared to the competitors.
+Open source alternatives JuMP and Pyomo are on par with commercial competitors in problem definition process, however performance of model instance creation is a bit behind compared to its competitors.
+JuMP suffers from noticeable environment start-up cost while Pyomo performance tends to downgrade once size of the model increases.